 You may purchase more cables separately from Vescent Photonics.
-We do not recommend making cables, but if you do so, make sure the metal sleeve is well grounded to provide proper shielding to the signal cables.
+We do not recommend making cables, but if you do so, make sure the metal sleeve is well connected to the connector ground to provide proper shielding to the signal cables.

-Operating the SLICE-QT
+Operating the SLICE-QTC